 – Feed the Children: meets all 20 standards; it addressed 2 complaints in last 36 months. (“These complaints involve an individual seeking to have his or her name removed from the telemarketing list and to address an unauthorized credit charge.”)

-– ASPCA: meets all 20 standards; addressed 13 complaints in last 36 months. (“These complaints involve individuals seeking to have their names and contact information removed from the organization’s mailing and/or telemarketing list; individuals seeking a refund because they were charged more money than they wished to donate; individuals seeking a refund because their donations had not been used for the stated purpose; and individuals having difficulties cancelling their monthly donations.”)
+– ASPCA (as of 2015): meets all 20 standards; addressed 13 complaints in last 36 months. (“These complaints involve individuals seeking to have their names and contact information removed from the organization’s mailing and/or telemarketing list; individuals seeking a refund because they were charged more money than they wished to donate; individuals seeking a refund because their donations had not been used for the stated purpose; and individuals having difficulties cancelling their monthly donations.”)

 – Wounded Warrior Project: meets all 20 standards; addressed 3 complaints in last 36 months (complaints involved mailing list removal).

 Charity Navigator imposes a strict set of criteria before they will evaluate a charity.
 Among their requirements are 7 years of detailed government disclosures, and that the charity mainly relies on public donations (rather than government grants, or gifts from a single individual).
 They classify charities according to thirty-five different “causes” grouped into eleven “categories.”
 This allows Charity Navigator to evaluate charities relative to other charities with similar missions (an apples-to-apples comparison).

 Charity Navigator evaluates two main areas: Financial Health; and Accountability & Transparency.
 In the future, they plan to begin rating Results Reporting, in which they judge how charities measure their own effectiveness.
 Each charity is then given a rating ranging from a maximum of four stars (excellent) down to zero stars (truly the bottom of the barrel).

 Here’s Charity Navigator’s take on our three sample charities: